Parish Updates - April 2021

 Even though this technology is an extra layer of defense in the fight against COVID-19, it needs to be reiterated that social distancing, wearing a mask, and washing your hands is still paramount to fighting this virus.
 Please continue to follow CDC guidelines for protecting ourselves and slowing the spread of COVID-19. ~ Greg Boyer, Business Manager

 Masses are currently happening on the regular schedule of 4pm on Saturday and 8am, 10am, and 12 noon on Sunday.
 You still need to use only the main doors of the church (the bronze doors under the canopy) so you can receive a copy of the church paper containing the Scripture Readings for the Mass, a song sheet, and the opportunity to offer your financial contribution to the church.
+Now that Archbishop Vigneron has lifted the general dispensation to attend Mass, we have many more people who want to attend Mass, but still the same amount of distanced seating that meets the AOD and State of Michigan spacing guidelines.
+We do not want to turn away those who wish to attend Mass, but we are in a difficult position until we are able to relax distancing guidelines.
+Please arrive early at Mass to get a seat, and be patient with our staff and volunteers that are doing their best to help you.
+If you arrive and there are no seats available, you will be given a list of other local parishes and their Mass times.
+You are also always welcome to watch the livestream of our Mass on Facebook.

 We all know COVID-19 is a very serious illness and can be life threatening for many people.
 If you recently tested positive for COVID-19, especially if you attended one of our Masses or parish activities, please notify the parish office as soon as possible.
 If you prefer, you do not need to identify yourself.
 Simply identify the Mass or activity you attended and the date.
 The parish office can then notify others that someone with COVID-19 was using one of our buildings.
 If you do identify yourself, the parish can offer pastoral care to the best of our ability.